Los Ingobernables: Los Ingobernables

 On May 22, CMLL publicly fired La Máscara because of an incident, where his family had destroyed Último Guerrero's car over backstage politics.
 With CMLL owning the rights to the Los Ingobernables name, La Máscara went on to form his own unofficial version of the stable on the Mexican independent circuit, dubbed Ingober Independientes, with his cousin Máximo, who had been fired alongside him, and former Los Ingobernables member Rey Escorpión.
 Shortly thereafter, Rush and Pierroth began teasing a new third member of Los Ingobernables.
 At the same time, the two began being accompanied by a man wearing a La Sombra mask.
 In September, Rush and Pierroth, with CMLL's blessing, began taking independent bookings with The Crash promotion, where they reunited with former stablemate La Máscara.

 On February 23, 2018, El Terrible joined Los Ingobernables.
 The Universal Championship was the start of a storyline between Los Ingobernables (El Terrible and La Bestia del Ring) and Los Hermanos Chavez (Ángel de Oro and Niebla Roja), as El Terrible cheated to defeat Niebla Roja with the held of La Bestia.
 After several matches between the two sides, they all signed a contract for a Luchas de Apuestas match as the main event of CMLL's 2019 Homenaje a Dos Leyendas event.
 On March 15, 2019 Los Hermanos Chavez defeated Los Ingobernables two falls to one, forcing both El Terrible and La Besia del Ring to have all their hair shaved off.

-On September 27, Rush and La Bestia del Ring announced their departures from CMLL, effectively putting and end to the original stable.
+On September 27, Rush and La Bestia del Ring announced their departures from CMLL, effectively putting an end to the original stable.